 Utah’s Economic Response Task Force released Volume 4 of the Utah Leads Together plan based on three core pillars: follow public health guidelines, stay engaged with the economy and assist those in need.
+Version 4.9 (PDF) provides guidance for restaurants operating 24 hours per day and restaurants with buffet service, among other updates.
 Utah’s health guidance system tracks counties and localities by color code to inform residents and visitors of area health guidelines.

-In close consultation with local health authorities and with the Utah Department of Health, Gov. Gary R. Herbert has approved requests for multiple counties to enter the green “New Normal” phase.
+In close consultation with local health authorities and with the Utah Department of Health, Gov. multiple counties remain in the green “New Normal” phase.

 Yellow Low-Risk travel guidelines likewise request that the general public reconsider non-essential travel to areas with widespread community transmission of COVID-19.
 Within Utah, adhere to the guidelines of the geographical areas through which you are traveling.
 Most of Utah is currently in the yellow, Low-Risk phase or green, New Normal phase (with the exception of orange, Moderate Risk Salt Lake City as of 6/19) each recommending reasonable precautions and personal responsibility.
 There are exceptions and residents and visitors alike should be aware that areas may return to moderate or higher risk guidelines if required.